 Existing Incentive Strategy: County land development regulations allow Accessory Dwelling Units in certain residential zoning designations.
-The County is currently reviewing ADU requirements that the unit electrical feed come through the meter of the main house, that the kitchen be removed when the owner's relative vacates the ADU, and other covenants required of the owner.
+The County is currently reviewing the ADU requirement that the unit electrical feed come through the meter of the main house, that the kitchen be removed when the owner vacates the main home, and other covenants required of the owner.

-Summary of AHAC Discussion: ADUs are an important tool to help meet local affordable housing needs.
+Summary of AHAC Discussion: ADUs are an important tool to help meet local affordable housing needs, and by their very nature serve affordable housing needs.
 Greater flexibility in the allowance of ADUs will increase the development potential of the County's limited remaining supply of vacant land, and also increase the potential for additional development on existing properties.
 Greater proliferation of ADUs will increase the overall housing stock and exert mitigating pressure on prices, thereby contributing to affordability.
 The County's current land development regulations governing ADUs excessively restrict development and impose unnecessary requirements on the property owner.
 The market tends to price ADUs affordably compared to comparable units, and without the need for government price intervention.
 There could be a tax incentive to keep the ADU affordable.
 This will create requirements for monitoring that will require new processes and staffing.
+The County's current requirement for a single electric meter poses a disincentive to develop ADUs and a disincentive to rent out an existing ADU.
+ADUs should not be counted as a separate unit in density calculations for zoning compliance.
+The proliferation of ADUs will have real impacts on infrastructure and demand for public services.
+Also, proliferation of ADUs could negatively impact neighborhoods by shifting character from homeownership with increased tenancy, and regulations should be crafted with this in mind.
+For example, the widespread use of ADUs for short-term rentals would negatively impact neighborhoods and fail their potential to serve affordable housing needs.
+The County is currently drafting revisions to PDRs to remove the requirement for kitchen removal in the ADU after the owner vacates the main structure.

-AHAC Recommendation: The County should address restrictions on ADUs in order to allow for greater opportunity, including the elimination of requirements for an electrical feed from the main home and the owner covenant to remove the kitchen when a relative vacates the ADU.
-The County should proceed with its planned review of regulations governing ADUs.
-Further, the County should consider a property tax exemption for ADUs that are committed to serve as affordable housing.
+AHAC Recommendation: The County should address restrictions on ADUs in order to allow for greater opportunity, including the elimination of requirements for an electrical feed from the main home and the owner covenant to remove the kitchen when the owner vacates the main dwelling unit.
+ADUs should not be counted as a separate housing unit for purposes of density calculations.